Timeline: 2018 – 2019

 The role of the Rail Vision Advisory Committee is to provide informed advice to MBTA leadership and the project team.
 The members represent diverse perspectives of the MBTA service area.

-Over the past year, the Rail Vision team has focused on learning about effective Commuter Rail service around the world, identifying service models we can test on our system, and understanding the constraints and opportunities with our current infrastructure.
+Over the past year and a half, through October 2019, the Rail Vision team has focused on learning about effective Commuter Rail service around the world, identifying service models we can test on our system, and understanding the constraints and opportunities with our current infrastructure.

 - Reviewing more than a dozen domestic and international peer rail systems